 Home-school Association for Military Families

 K-12 Special Needs

-If your child has special needs, an IEP, 504 or is need of special education services please, contact your School Liaison Officer prior to arrival.
+If your child has special needs, an IEP, 504 or is need of special education services please, contact your School Liaison prior to arrival.
 Guidance for transfer of records and connection with proper school personnel can be facilitated to make the transition as smooth as possible.

 Specific state law and resources for Pennsylvania can be found at

 A free web-based resource available to Navy families, provides resources and tools that enable families to better understand special education requirements and available services.

 https://www.SpecialEdConnection.com.
 Please contact your local School Liaison for login access.